 Are There Theme Parks in Hawaii?

-There actually aren’t any theme parks in Hawaii either.
-There is, however, a waterpark!
+There is also a water park in Hawaii!
 Wet ‘n’ Wild Hawaii (which locals will remember was called Hawaiian Waters, once upon a time) is located in Kapolei, Oahu.

 There is also Disney’s Aulani Resort in Ko Olina, Oahu.
 While this isn’t technically a theme park either, it is part of the Disney brand.
 And the pools, lazy river, slides, and splash pad definitely give off a waterpark feel.